SweshikN/44643Sec04Team02Spring2024FinalProject/README.md

 Sprint 04
 Added navigation controller and added one more screen and created ui part added one more screen and created UI part also added one more page using segue and creating UI part in it.
+Along with it we created two more pages.